Sydney-Informatics-Hub/Dig3D/README.md

 “This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.”

+The software development has been funded by the Grains Research & Development Corporation (GRDC) as part of the project for Machine learning to map soil constraint variability and predict crop yield.

 ### Project Contributors